Followers

 prevent the army from wasting away from smallpox

-By 1777 the situation changed.
-A series of outbreaks that year would take as many as 100,00 lives in North America.
-Only 2.5 million lived in the colonies, not counting the native tribes in the colonies, the Spanish-America and Canada.
-But a pretty large “numerator” as the good doctor would say.
-Washington had to take the risk that mass inoculation would not debilitate the Continual Army and finally approved the procedure, beginning with all new recruits.
-By the following year, however, a considerable number had still somehow avoided the procedure.
-This time, Washington gave strict instructions that these men would undergo inoculation.
+By 1777, the situation shifted.
+A series of outbreaks that year claimed as many as 100,00 lives in North America.
+The colonies had only 2.5 million residents, not including native tribes in the colonies, Spanish America, and Canada.
+But that's still a pretty large “numerator,” as the good doctor would say.
+Washington had to weigh the risk that mass inoculation might weaken the Continental Army and finally approved the procedure, starting with all new recruits.
+By the next year, however, a significant number of men had still somehow avoided the process.
+This time, Washington issued strict orders that these men would undergo inoculation.
 Washington made variolation for smallpox "settled science."

 Father of Public Health

-Just as the ravages of infectious disease helped bring the death-knell of the Roman Empire, Medieval Europe and other civilizations, the great outbreaks of smallpox in America during the struggle for independence might well have done what masses of redcoats and Hessians could not do, break the will of the patriots.
-It is not hyperbole to say that the mass inoculation ordered by Washington saved the army and thus the American cause.
-And he may be able to add the honorific, the “Father of Public Health” in addition to the “Father of His Country.”
+Just as the ravages of infectious disease helped signal the end of the Roman Empire, Medieval Europe, and other civilizations, the major smallpox outbreaks in America during the fight for independence may have achieved what large numbers of redcoats and Hessians could not—break the resolve of the patriots.
+It is not hyperbole to say that the mass inoculation ordered by Washington saved the army and, consequently, the American cause.
+He may even add the honorific, the “Father of Public Health,” in addition to the “Father of His Country.”

 First in War, First in Peace,